mence/radio-beta/README.md

     - Steps followed: start R&B radio, quit on *Usher - Yeah!*, restart let's me continue it, however trying to click through to Radio eg to vote, stops stream and I am jumped to *Chris Brown - Say Goodbye* (after *Jay-Z - 99 Problems*), 2 songs past where I should be.
     - potentially because `player.js` sets `this.currentStation` to null, which I guess means the player is initialized as per the current song in localStorage.
 Something in there with onStationStarted is probably conflicting here.
 My guess is this is a scope problem.
     - might be PlayerState not saving/retrieving current station, meaning it's only fetched on the radio page?

+## Notes for Discussion

+*These are the sort of things we should talk about these to see if they're to be considered bugs, or just areas for improvement in the future.
+Some of these might be deliberate choices, however I like to capture these as things that I experienced during exploratory testing.*

-* Can't modify a vote once cast
+* Can't modify a vote once cast.
     - If we wanted to modify an existing vote, this would have to send new feedback for storage.
 This means that the thumbs button state will always be enabled.

-## Notes for Discussion

-*These are the sort of things we should talk about these to see if they're to be considered bugs, or just areas for improvement in the future.*

 * The radio stations list becomes unwieldy at large numbers (eg >20).
 * List of radio stations does not wrap around when clicking the next button.
 Especially problematic for large lists of stations.
 * It's not possible to rate past (previously played) songs (as Pandora does).